P5-wrapper/react/README.md

 }
 ```

-### Typescript
+### TypeScript

-Typescript sketches can be declared in two different ways, below you will find
+TypeScript sketches can be declared in two different ways, below you will find
 two ways to declare a sketch, both examples do the exact same thing.

 In short though, the `ReactP5Wrapper` component requires you to pass a `sketch`